nchah/freebase-mql/README.md

 # freebase-mql

-A reflection and review of [Freebase.com](http://www.freebase.com) and the (now deprecated) Metaweb Query Language (MQL).
+A review of [Freebase.com](http://www.freebase.com) and the (now deprecated) Metaweb Query Language (MQL).
 This repo is a response to the increasing attention being given to Facebook's [GraphQL](https://code.facebook.com/posts/1691455094417024), which was released in September 2015.
-Those who have worked with MQL before may have immediately noticed the similiarities of GraphQL with this now deprecated language.
+Those who are familiar with MQL may have immediately noticed the similiarities of GraphQL with this now deprecated language.

 ## Freebase